Endangered Skills Program Receives Funding

 By RPM Foundation March 11, 2025

 Are you passionate about classic cars?
 Do you dream of working hands-on with some of the most iconic vehicles in automotive history?
 If so, we have an exciting opportunity for you.
 LeMay – America’s Car Museum and the RPM Foundation are looking for a dedicated and detail-oriented Apprentice to join our Collection Team.
 This is more than just a job—it’s a chance to turn your love for vintage automobiles into a rewarding career.
 What Makes This Opportunity Special?
-As an Apprentice Technician, you’ll work side by side with senior experts to preserve, restore, and maintain an extraordinary collection of historic vehicles.
+As an Apprentice Technician, you’ll work side by side with senior experts during a two year period to preserve, restore, and maintain an extraordinary collection of historic vehicles.
 Whether it’s reviving a classic muscle car, fine-tuning a pre-war automobile, or ensuring our running fleet is ready for exhibitions and events, you’ll be at the heart of automotive history in action.

 ALL ARTICLES